 Listed below are a few KPIs one should consider while choosing a business intelligence application.

 - Faster Action in Discovery: Delays in data analytics can be a consequence of relying on reporting teams.
-Users, however, look forward to finding solutions to their problems in real time.
-BI applications should be enabled to discover answers faster than any other sources.
-A tailored, flexible, and ready solution can be used instead with slight modifications to save time, eliminate duplication, and increase accessibility of content as required.
+Users, however, look forward to finding solutions to their problems in real-time.
+BI applications should be enabled to discover answers faster than any other source.
+A tailored, flexible, and ready solution can be used instead with slight modifications to save time, eliminate duplication, and increase the accessibility of content as required.